 Yeah, don't worry about the money, it will come (I keep telling myself that anyway), more important is having fun with your work.
 I've always decided the next step by asking myself: "what's the coolest project I can work on? and, what skills am I going to pick up doing that project?"
-Honestly, my first three years at MIT were not inspiring for me, I didn't like the work and it kinda felt like a waste - I wasn't learning the skills I wanted to learn, and I didn't believe in the work, where as everything I had done before then I was getting wins from my work.
+Honestly, my first three years at MIT were not particularly inspiring for me, I didn't like the work and it kinda felt like a waste - I wasn't learning the skills I wanted to learn, and I didn't believe in the work, where as everything I had done before then I was getting wins from my work.
 That said, some of my masters work was interesting, just the way we approached it didn't let me dig in the way I prefer.
 When I approach a problem I want to try to solve it, for real, not just build something to tell a story about.
-That said, looking back, I did actually learn a lot about the underlying basis of optimization algorithms, getting under the hood of microcontrollers, prototyping circuit boards, etc. Now, that I switched over to Biomechatronics (I switched a year ago), I'm, again, super stoked.
+That said, looking back, I did actually learn a lot about the underlying basis of optimization algorithms, getting under the hood of microcontrollers, prototyping circuit boards, etc. Now, that I switched over to Biomechatronics (I switched a year ago [written in 2017]), I'm, again, super stoked.
 This is by far the coolest thing I could be doing, so that's the most important check box.
 And, I'm incrementally learning, I'm doing mostly things I'm good at, but I'm able to apply them at a high level, and that's really satisfying, while incrementally improving.
 It's a huge win in my book.
 Also, it gives me room to poke around a little at other side interests.

 I also, think it's important to have both focus as well as wide interests.
 It's good to have interest or at least empathy for alternative fields.
 You never know where inspiration may come from, so you need to be open to accepting that it might come from unexpected places.